 - Equal rights for all citizens before the law

-- Freedom of religion and practices within the Vision and Mission of the College, the College Constitution and the policies on Behaviour and Discipline
+- Freedom of religion and practices within the Vision and Mission of the College, the College Constitution and the policies on Behaviour and Code of Conduct

 - Freedom of speech and association, according to the Australian constitution, within the framework of our commitment to Compassion, Integrity, Respect and Responsibility